joshschmelzle/audio-setup/README.md

 A note on the earpads.
 I wear glasses and I had a battle with finding the right pads for comfort.
 None of the official or cheap third-party pads worked.
 I tried L cush, S cush, TTJV flats, and several from Amazon.
 None that allowed for all-day wear and comfort.

+* The original gimbals broke on me one day a few years ago.
+So, I've replaced them with slim black ceramic aluminum gimbals from [shipibo.audio](https://www.shipibo.audio/).

 *	I went with custom Grado SR80e woodies cups from Riley who runs [ThereWillBeDust on Etsy](https://www.etsy.com/shop/ThereWillBeDust)

 ![image](https://user-images.githubusercontent.com/13954434/186757396-6263682d-41e9-4fd4-ae31-e4dc17a45577.png)